ONE DAY IN TAKAYAMA, JAPAN

 In my experience, many tourists prefer to visit only the hot spots of a destination.
 But I suggest to also check out small towns that are off the beaten path to recharge from all the hustle and bustle.
 Here’s a travel guide about Blue River, BC, my favourite Canadian small town!

 Blue River is inside the North Thompson Valley in Interior British Columbia, surrounded by the Monashee and Cariboo Mountains.
 Its nickname is “The Jewel of the Yellowhead”.
-230 year-round residents call this town home, and the main industries contributing to the economy are logging and tourism.
+230 year-round residents call this town home and the main industries contributing to the economy are logging and tourism.
 Moreover, this area is traditional territory of the Simpcw First Nations.

-So here’s a guide on how to spend summer in Blue River, BC!
+So here’s a guide on how to spend Summer in Blue River, BC!

-What to See and Do
+What to See and Do in Blue River

 Eleanor Lake